jerturowetz/notes/to-do.md

 ## Bureau en gros stuff

-- 8x8 in bright paper x3 (3 sheets)
-- 5.5 in woody or whatever for exterior x2 (1 sheet)
-- 5 in squares x 12 - various patterns (6 sheets)
-- glue
-- double sided tape

 - retire satis server and use new DO server
 - delete satis ssh key from Github & bitbucket once server retired
 - Another matching muffin tin from provigo